 There is no required minimum list of gear to take with you on the ride other than you must carry a SPOT Tracker (a backcountry emergency location device) with you.
 Obviously spares for your bike, clothing for the weather, food, etc. are the basics.
 There are countless bikepacking websites these days with suggestions/recommendation of what to carry so please do some research and get out there and try out your gear if you can before the ride.
 Remember it is self-supported, so you need to carry as much as you would need to keep you alive in an emergency situation.

 The self-supported ethos is based on the fact you should be prepared for most eventualities.
 That can mean something as mundane as a puncture or a derailleur torn off by a wayward tree branch, it can also mean rain and snow.
 Yes, it snows in mid-summer in Central Otago!
 Common sense should apply here and you would wait somewhere safe until conditions improve (and take all opportunities to catch up on the latest weather forecasts when passing through towns).
 That said, your SPOT Tracker is your final backup.
 It will transmit your location to rescuers.
 You will still need to make yourself safe until they arrive though, so carry the appropriate clothing and/or gear (tent/bivvy bag/etc.).
 It is important you make sensible decisions whether to proceed if conditions are deteriorating.

 What are Txt Check ins?

 Although riders carry a tracking device (a SPOT Tracker) it is important to know their progress through various sections of the ride.
 Private landowners in particular are keen to confirm all riders have been through their land before moving stock, etc. Should you forget to turn on your tracker or the batteries run down the Txt Check ins are an absolute way to confirm your progress.
-They are also your opportunity to relay your experience to those less fortunate than you to be able to enjoy the GSB2017!
+They are also your opportunity to relay your experience to those less fortunate than you who may not get to enjoy the GSB2019!